You are here

 Let's have a holiday

-Give each group a handout featuring adverts for 4 or 5 holidays.
-Adverts can be from travel brochures, Sunday papers etc. These can be pure fantasy holidays, adventure holidays/off the beaten track (climbing Everest, exploring the Amazon) or holidays in the British Isles ( a city based visit, a sporting/outdoor visit, a cultural visit to historical sites etc.)
+Give each group a handout featuring adverts for four or five holidays.
+Adverts can be from travel brochures, newspapers, websites, etc. These can be pure fantasy holidays, adventure holidays (climbing Everest, exploring the Amazon, etc.) or more usual holidays, such as a city break, a sporting holiday, a cultural visit to historical sites, etc.

 - The group must come to a decision on a holiday to book together and then explain their choice to the class.

-- This can lead into a discussion on the best places for holidays in their country or a wider issue like the idea of future holidays in space.
+- This can lead into a discussion on the best places for holidays in their country or a wider topic, like the idea of future holidays in space.